frnsys/half_earth/assets/src/scaling_patterns/readme.md

+The scaling patterns are used to spatialize global temperature averages into a 320x160 grid.

-1. Run `download.sh` to download the original scaling pattern data.
+1. Run `01_download.sh` to download the original scaling pattern data.
-2. Run `convert.py` to convert the scaling patterns into `.npz` files and generate an include file for Rust.
+2. Run `02_convert.py` to convert the scaling patterns into `.npz` files and generate an include file for Rust.